 Latissimus dorsi (back)

 All of the above muscles are key to the golf swing and are also muscles that get worked in the gym.
-All of these muscles are prone to excess tightening, which is going to impair flexibility, fluidity of movement.
+All of these muscles are prone to excess tightening, which is going to impair flexibility, the fluidity of movement.
 Because of contraction, tightening of muscle, motility is often restricted in one or more of these areas.
-Actually a workout is likely to exacerbate this problem, because when we move, we tighten.
+Actually, a workout is likely to exacerbate this problem, because when we move, we tighten.
 When that movement is fast and energetic the tightening is far greater.
 When all we are doing is building muscles for golf, we are effectively undermining our ability to move freely and work efficiently.

 An effective muscle is one that is softening and lengthening.
 There is limited (controlled) contraction and maximum leverage is available to the muscle.
 In order to bring this about there are several techniques available to use.

 The important thing is to be able to become conscious of what condition each muscle is in.
-Since there are a lot of them, over 300, it is necessary to have a method that allows and encourages freedom in a general sense as it is too difficult to have in mind all of the muscles at any one time.
+Since there are a lot of them, over 600, it is necessary to have a method that allows and encourages freedom in a general sense as it is too difficult to have in mind all of the muscles at any one time.
 It is also possible to control certain groups of muscles at a time.
-Learning to control the level of tension in muscle in a general sense, through relaxation, Alexander Technique and some other methods are going to be far more useful as most problems in golf do not come from weak muscles but muscles that are ill trained in carrying out the task in hand.
+Learning to control the level of tension in muscle in a general sense, through relaxation, Alexander Technique and some other methods are going to be far more useful as most problems in golf do not come from weak muscles but muscles that are ill-trained in carrying out the task in hand.
 Muscles that are not under our control.
 Muscles that fire off randomly against our wills.
 Tensing unnecessarily.

-In order to begin to gain greater connection to your muscles try this relaxation exercise that we call semi supine.
+In order to begin to gain a greater connection to your muscles try this relaxation exercise that we call semi supine.
 You are trying to make a mental connection with your muscles.
 With practice and in good time it is possible to ‘talk’ to muscle and get a response, making sure only specific muscles engage in the right way and at the right time.

 Further help can be gained from your local Alexander Technique Teacher.

 Improving your use in this way will have very real benefits to your game as a whole.
 It will also prevent injury.
 It will also be far more effective at turning your game around, than hours spent sweating in the gym.
 However, to be really good, we do need to be fit.
-So perhaps it is more correct to say, be circumspect about your gym activity, don’t get muscle bound and develop your sense of muscle use (psycho physical) as much as possible.
+So perhaps it is more correct to say, be circumspect about your gym activity, don’t get muscle bound and develop your sense of muscle use (psychophysical) as much as possible.
 Don’t get hung up on building muscles for golf.
 The problem lies with those who think training muscles to be strong are getting the competitive edge, they are not.
 Wisdom will always beat brawn.
 So use fit muscles wisely and you could be a winner.